 I’ve also found some more casual gamers can go a bit glass-eyed when trying to process all the scoring options.
 In a basic four-player game there are seven ways to score.
 Plus three opponents to keep an eye on.
 Which is probably a bit much for younger (and some much older) children, as well as your non-gamer neighbours.
 A few of my friends have surprisingly taken against it quite strongly.
 But those that dig it really do.
 So it’s perhaps not recommended at either end of the heavy/casual gamer scale.

 All this is particularly brutal in a four-player game.
 You’re playing with 30 dice and taking seven each.
 So on their last turn, the last player literally has no choice in dice to roll – they get the last three, and pick one.
 I’d have liked to see a few more dice thrown in so it wasn’t quite so bad at the end.
 House rules could make a big difference here.
 Give everyone a mulligan once per game where they get to reroll.
 Or play it snake-draft style.
 Just because the game came a certain way, doesn’t mean you have to play it exactly that way.

 I didn’t envision Twinkle being a marmite game when I picked it up.
 As it’s not often a 20-minute dice game has people actually refusing to play a second time.
 But that’s what happened.
 However, personally, I really like it and will be keeping it in my collection.
 I enjoy the challenge of the solo experience, and that the low scoring nearly always makes for tight multiplayer games.
 While, with the right people, it generates those brilliant ‘everyone is watching the roll’ moments where you all scream or moan.
 Which makes it a winner for me.

-- Thanks to for providing a copy for review.
+- Thanks to V Games for providing a copy for review.